laracraft-tech/laravel-xhprof/readme.md

 Since the database table name, which the UI package is using behind to store and read data from the database, is hard coded to ``details`` and you already may have a table named like that, you may need to make some additional steps.
-If not, here first the simple way:
+If not, here at first the simple way:

 <br/>

-#### In case you DON'T HAVE an own ``details`` table in your database:
+#### In case you DON'T already HAVE an own ``details`` table in your database:

 ``` bash
 $ php artisan vendor:publish --provider="Sairahcaz\LaravelXhprof\XHProfServiceProvider" --tag="migrations"